tale-toul/OCP4baremetalIPI/README.md

 # dnf update
 # reboot
 ```
-Verify that the provisioning VM has virtualization correctly set up, the last 2 warnings are not relevant, they also come up when running the same command in the physical host:
+Verify that the provisioning VM has virtualization correctly set up.
+The last 2 warnings are not relevant, they also appear when running the same command in the physical host:
 ```
 provision # virt-host-validate
   QEU: Checking for hardware virtualization                                     : PASS